fogarty-ben/state_campaign_finance/README.md

 This repository is used for exclusively deployent, and the app is deployed to Heroku from a private repository that is regularly updated from this repository.

+## A Note on Date Warehousing

+Currently, data warehousing for this software is handeled manually and encompasses manually downloading CSV files from the websites of the supported states then running a script to transorm the data.
+Finally, the data is uploaded to a Google Cloud PostgreSQL server.
+Our hope for the furture is to automate this process, but in the meantime, we hope to update data every one to two weeks.
+Scripts for processing these files and a draft schedule are include in the process_database directory of our repository.
+These scripts were designed to easily intergate with .CSV files from additional state.

+To ease query processing, our data warehouse contains various indexes on all of the search fields.
+Summary files create from the warehoused data are used to generate the figures on the front page.